Mohamed-Nser-Said/RFB_control_sys/README.md

 ---

   * ### GUI
-    the GUI was built using PySide2 module which is Qt for Python, to get PySide2 via pip by running: pip install PySide2.
+    the GUI was built using PySide2 module which is Qt for Python,

+    get PySide2 via pip by running: pip install PySide2.

     [for more information](https://wiki.qt.io/Qt_for_Python)

        **Main Dashboard**